Washington, DC Hospital Negligence Lawyer

 In Washington, DC, the standard deadline is three years after the incident.
 Once the deadline has passed, you will no longer be able to file a lawsuit.

-What is the discovery rule for medical malpractice in DC?
+What is the Discovery Rule for Medical Malpractice in DC?

 If the victim was a minor, they have until they turn 21 to file a lawsuit.
 Other exceptions are if the healthcare provider intentionally hid the malpractice or left the District of Columbia after the incident.

-Are You a Victim of Hospital Negligence?
+How Can You Tell If You Are a Victim of Hospital Negligence?

-5 stars Doctor and Nurse Discussion Emergency Room Negligence
+Doctor and Nurse Discussion Emergency Room Negligence

 Hospital negligence occurs more frequently than it should.
 Medical errors are the third-leading cause of death in the United States.
 Every year, victims suffer millions of dollars in economic losses.
 All states and the District of Columbia have medical malpractice laws to protect the rights of patients who place their trust in hospitals and other facilities.